-Lloyds bank have experienced a security breach, with thousands of customer's personal data being stolen, following the theft of a data box.
+Lloyds Bank has experienced a security breach, with thousands of customer's personal data being stolen, following the theft of a data box.

 The incident is now being investigated by the Police from the Organised Crime Unit, as the information that was stolen contained details of their names, addresses, account numbers and sort codes.